John Cairns, Providence

 Cairns' movements are signed but do not have serial numbers.
 Both have verge and fusee escapements, round pillars and are similarly finished with rather simple engraving and piercing on the balance table and back plate.
 The fusee assemblies have a unique ratchet system that appears to be Cairne's own design.

 The second watch is engraved "John Cairns" without a city name and has Arabic numerals on the enamel dial.
-Thankfully, the outer silver pair case has a maker's mark (the only mark on the case), for Sanders (Saunders) Pitman who worked next door to Cairns in Providence, Rhode Island.
+It is an earlier example and thankfully has a case maker's mark (the only mark) on the inner pair case for the silversmith Sanders (Saunders) Pitman who worked next door to Cairns in Providence, Rhode Island.
 Sanders Pitman was in Providence by 1755 and partnered briefly with Seril Dodge in 1793, the same man that apprenticed for the eminent clock and watchmaker Thomas Harland in Norwich, Connecticut.
 Pitman died in 1804.
 The silver alloy content is 92.01%, quite close to the sterling standard of 92.5%.
 The replaced outer case has London assay and date marks for 1797 and unfortunately has a rectangular warn-through hole where the makers' mark would have been.

 References and recommended reading: